apache/flink-cdc/docs/content/docs/faq/faq.md

 Only the collection of the whole database can be subscribed, but some collection filtering functions are not supported.
 For example, if the database is configured as' mgdb 'and the collection is an empty string, all collections under the' mgdb 'database will be subscribed.

-### Q5: Does mongodb CDC support setting multiple concurrent reads?

-Not yet supported.

-### Q6: What versions of mongodb are supported by mongodb CDC?
+### Q5: What versions of mongodb are supported by mongodb CDC?

 Mongodb CDC is implemented based on the changestream feature, which is a new feature launched by mongodb 3.6.
 Mongodb CDC theoretically supports versions above 3.6.
 It is recommended to run version > = 4.0.
 When executing versions lower than 3.6, an error will occur: unrecognized pipeline stage name: '$changestream'.

-### Q7: What is the operation mode of mongodb supported by mongodb CDC?
+### Q6: What is the operation mode of mongodb supported by mongodb CDC?

 Changestream requires mongodb to run in replica set or fragment mode.
 Local tests can use stand-alone replica set rs.initiate().

 Errors occur in standalone mode : The $changestage is only supported on replica sets.

-### Q8: Mongodb CDC reports an error.
+### Q7: Mongodb CDC reports an error.
 The user name and password are incorrect, but other components can connect normally with this user name and password.
 What is the reason?

 If the user is creating a DB that needs to be connected, add 'connection' to the with parameter Options' ='authsource = DB where the user is located '.

-### Q9: Does mongodb CDC support debezium related parameters?
+### Q8: Does mongodb CDC support debezium related parameters?

 The mongodb CDC connector is not supported because it is independently developed in the Flink CDC project and does not rely on the debezium project.

-### Q10: In the mongodb CDC full reading phase, can I continue reading from the checkpoint after the job fails?
+### Q9: In the mongodb CDC full reading phase, can I continue reading from the checkpoint after the job fails?

 In the full reading phase, mongodb CDC does not do checkpoint until the full reading phase is completed.
 If it fails in the full reading phase, mongodb CDC will read the stock data again.